You need forms. We have them.

 Our graduate and law annual student expense budgets reflect the average students' cost of attendance.
 If you have talked with a financial aid counselor about your projected personal expenses being higher than our default amount, complete and submit the budget appeal form for the appropriate aid year.
 Remember, the summer term is a trailer to our academic year and therefore uses the current year's form.

-Complete the Verification of SNAP Benefits form only if we request you to do so.
+Complete the household resources verification form only if we request you to do so.

 Special Circumstance Appeal Form